MythBusters (2008 season): MacGyver Challenge

 Adam and Jamie were put under a battery of tests to prove that they could match MacGyver's ingenuity.
-They were not necessarily testing these myths to bust or confirm them, but whether they had the smarts and the ability to make them work without any preparation.
-In each test, Adam and Jamie had a one-hour time limit and could only use the materials that they were provided by Tory and Grant.
+They were not necessarily testing these myths to bust or confirm them but to see whether they had the smarts and the ability to make them work without any preparation.
+In each test, Adam and Jamie had a one-hour time limit and could use only the materials that they were provided by Tory and Grant.

 MacGyver Mini Myths

-In the weeks before the broadcast of the MacGyver special, the MythBusters were advertising this special using the following mini myths.
+In the weeks before the broadcast of the MacGyver special, the MythBusters were advertising this special by using the following mini myths.